 Every book is different, and I give myself enough time to write each one to the best of my ability.
-But my last couple Love Inspired Suspense books have each taken me about three months to finish.
+But my last couple Love Inspired Suspense books each took me about three months to finish.

 What do you like to read?

 I love to read just about anything I can get my hands on!
 Lately I’ve been reading a lot of Regency era romances by authors like Julie Klassen.
 I also love westerns by Karen Witemeyer and Regina Jennings.
-Sandra Orchard is a favorite in the romantic suspense genre.
 I also love general market favorites like The Princess Bride, The Guernsey Literary and Potato Peel Pie Society, and Unbroken by Laura Hillenbrand.
 I wish I had more time to read, as there are so many good books releasing every day.
 But if I read as much I’d like to, then I’d never write!